 This Fall 2016, the InterAmerican Campus will open its beautiful new building, nearly doubling the size of the campus.
 Building 6—formerly known as the InterAmerican Plaza—boasts 27 new classrooms, a new Student Life Center, a new Library, Computer Couryard and Tutoring Center (the Learning Commons), a large, penthouse-level multipurpose room with beautiful views of downtown Miami, new spaces for the School of Business, School of Education, and Honor's College, a new bookstore, and additional dining options to meet the needs of our diverse student population.

 Today, InterAmerican Campus offers students over 200 degree and certificate programs, including an A.S. in translation and interpretation studies, certificate programs in early childhood education, and a B.A.S. in Supervision and Management.
-It is also home to the College's School of Education, which offers bachelor's degree programs in early childhood education, secondary mathematics education, exceptional student education, and secondary science education in the areas of biology, chemistry, physics and earth/space science.
+It is also home to the dual-language Honors College, College's School of Education, which offers bachelor's degree programs in early childhood education, secondary mathematics education, exceptional student education, and secondary science education in the areas of biology, chemistry, physics and earth/space science.

 Tell Us What You Think.
 Leave Your Feedback Here.

 Your feedback is important to us.
 Please fill out our form and let us know how we are doing.
 This form gets sent directly to the Campus President's office.